Your gift heals hearts and provides hope for our grieving community!

 If you’d like to arrange a planned gift, please let us know.
 Membership in our Legacy Society includes invitations to special GC events, special recognition, and connection with like-minded donors who also understand the importance of helping hurting children while they are still children.

-Please call (505) 323-0478 or email (info@childrensgrief.org) for more information, or to inform us of your planned gift.
+Please call (505) 323-0478 or email info@griefnm.org for more information, or to inform us of your planned gift.

 Mil Gracias.
 You have helped heal a child’s grieving heart.